-As a result, air bubbles through the water from the open end of the bottle replaces the liquid at the bottom.
+As a result, air bubbles through the water from the open end of the bottle replace the liquid at the bottom.
 Tomato sauce, however, is too viscous to allow air bubbles to pass through it easily.

 This is why vacuum forms in the bottom of the bottle when the sauce moves away from it.
 This creates a pressure difference that works against the force of gravity and pulls the sauce downwards.

-Here’s what you can do to get all the ketchup out in a jiffy!
+Here’s what you can do to get all the ketchup out in a jiffy

 When tomato sauce stubbornly refuses to leave the bottle, there are several ways of getting it out.
 You can squeeze the plastic bottles to eliminate the vacuum as they are flexible.
 You need to hit the base of the rigid bottle to help the sauce along.
-Although at times, we end up with disastrous results.
+However, at times, we end up with disastrous results.